Life with Dee

 Clean Mini Blinds in your Bathtub

 If your blinds are wood, like mine, just dust them well.
 There are all sorts of dusters for blinds or you can simply use an old sock on your hand.
 I recently bought a duster with a washable, replaceable head.
-I bought mine from Grove Collective.
+I bought mine from Grove Collaborative.

 7. Change Seasonal Decor